YingHu1234/YingHu1234/README.md

 🌱 Welcome to visit!

-🌞 Hello, I am Tiffany, a Jan 2021 Business Analytics Master's Graduate from California State University East Bay.
+🌞 Hello, I am Ying, a Jan 2021 Business Analytics Master's Graduate from California State University East Bay.

 I am a Data Engineer/Data analyst with three years of experience in the healthcare industry.
 During my time working in the accounts payable team, I dealt with massive transaction data from thousands of business vendors.
 The technology stack that I used on a day to day basis involved SQL and Python.
 We also used various data processing tools, including Microsoft Suites, Excel, Word, etc.)